Flags of the Confederate States of America: Second flag: the "Stainless Banner" (1863–1865)

 Initial reaction to the second national flag was favorable, but over time it became criticized for being "too white."
 Military officers also voiced complaints about the flag being too white, for various reasons, such as the danger of being mistaken for a flag of truce, especially on naval ships where it was too easily soiled.
-The Columbia-based Daily South Carolinian observed that it was essentially a battle flag upon a flag of truce and might send a mixed message.
+The observed that it was essentially a battle flag upon a flag of truce and might send a mixed message.
 Due to the flag's resemblance to one of truce, some Confederate soldiers cut off the flag's white portion, leaving only the canton.